Steve Cohen (politician): 2008

-Despite Cohen's strong performance in the black community, many of the city's politically active blacks felt chagrined at being represented by him.
+Despite Cohen's strong performance in the black community, many of the city's politically active black leaders felt chagrined at being represented by him.
 Besides some sentiment that the 9th should be represented by a black Democrat, his socially liberal views also gave them pause.
 For example, Cohen's support for a hate-crimes bill drew particularly strong opposition from most of the city's black ministers because it included a sexual orientation provision.
 Cohen noted that every member of the Congressional Black Caucus voted for the bill, and Harold Ford, Jr. had voted for it in the previous Congress.
 Still, many of the city's black ministers tried to rally behind a consensus black candidate to challenge Cohen in the Democratic primary.

 Cohen faced four challengers in the August 7 primary.
 His major opponent was Nikki Tinker, a lawyer who had finished second to Cohen in the 2006 primary and a former aide to Harold Ford, Jr. Tinker received the endorsement of the city's Black Ministerial Association.

 At a June 2008 campaign event, then-Speaker Nancy Pelosi called Cohen "the conscience of the freshman class", adding, "He is a progressive and an important member of the Transportation Committee, which provides the infrastructure for jobs that will make America more competitive in the global economy."

 The campaign quickly turned ugly, with Tinker putting together a raft of negative ads.
 One attacked Cohen for voting against a proposal that would have removed a statue and the remains of Nathan Bedford Forrest, a Confederate lieutenant-general who was involved in the founding of the Ku Klux Klan, from the Medical Center park.
 The ad falsely implied that Cohen had ties to the Klan by juxtaposing him with a white-clad Klansman.
 Another ad accused Cohen of "praying in our churches" while voting against school prayer during his tenure in the State Senate.
 Tinker's campaign later removed the ads from its YouTube account amid criticism from a number of sources.